 White magic: The best shows that use magical realism

 Do you love high stakes drama with a side of surrealism and a heavy helping of the supernatural?
 Of course you do!
-As such, the wonderful news that Yann Demange (Top Boy) is set to direct HBO’s straight to series drama Lovecraft Country should give you monster-sized levels of excitement.
+As such, the wonderful news that Yann Demange (Top Boy) is directing HBO’s straight-to-series drama Lovecraft Country should give you monster-sized levels of excitement.

 Based on the 2016 novel by Matt Gruff & Misha Green, the series is exec-produced by J.J.
 Abrams (Star Trek) & Jordan Peele (Get Out) and sounds like magical realism heaven.
 Following a young man as he embarks on a road trip across 50s Jim Crow America in search of his missing father, the story features threats like “the racist terrors of white America” alongside otherworldly horror in the form of Lovecraftian monsters.